MariaPapadim/ITECH_HopsExample/README.md

 /savePoints
 /predictPoint

-5 - make an example change for github
+5 - make a new change to Lior's readme file